project-cemetery/land-lord/README.md

 ### Widgets

-This temaplte has s very simple component-like system — you can create pug-file, css-file and js-file for reusable component.
+This template has s very simple component-like system — you can create pug-file, css-file and js-file for reusable component.

 Some rules: